Menu

 Empower Yourself

-Without a doctor giving the patient the right information, a patient cannot make good decisions about their health or know where to start.
+Without a doctor giving the patient the right information, they may not make the best decisions about their health or know where to start.
 Anyone treated this way can easily jump to the worst case scenarios and panic.
 This is where they look for answers elsewhere, like in the support group.

 The frustrating thing is, it would have taken the doctor just a few minutes to explain what hypothyroidism means, which could actually make all the difference in how a person handles their diagnosis.

-So, I always recommend patients do their own research, read blogs, books, studies and get other patients’ experiences on having the condition, and then go in to your doctor again, armed with lots of new knowledge, and aim to build up a good relationship with that doctor.
+So, I always recommend patients do their own reading, read research, books, studies and get other patients’ experiences on having the condition, and then go in to your doctor again, armed with lots of new knowledge, and aim to build up a good relationship with that doctor.

 I tell thyroid patients to keep trying different doctors until they find one they can build mutual respect with.
 One who will listen.
 I tell them to write down everything they want to say so that the intimidation of a trained professional doesn’t make them forget anything.
 I explain to them that you’re best working together as a team and let them know that you want to be a partner with them in your healthcare.
 After all, you are an active participant in your own health.